vpetkov/StaticBlogGenerator/README.markdown

 ### This is a simple shell script that converts plain text files to static html pages using a template.

-### The script uses John Grubers's [Markdown](http://daringfireball.net/projects/markdown/) to convert plain text to html.
+#### The script uses John Grubers's [Markdown](http://daringfireball.net/projects/markdown/) to convert plain text to html.

+### Options

+Run `generate.sh` with the following options:
+-c: generate content pages
+-h: generate home page

 ### Current version supports the following configurable variables: